govuk-one-login/mobile-id-check-async/sts-mock/README.md

 ### Testing changes in `backend-api`

-If you are deploying an STS mock stack to test local changes made in `backend-api`, please follow the deployment instructions found in the helper-scripts [README](../helper-scripts/README.md).
+If you are deploying an `sts-mock` stack to test local changes made in `backend-api`, please follow the deployment instructions found in the helper-scripts [README](../helper-scripts/README.md).

 If you are testing local changes made in `sts-mock` only, follow the below instructions.